-Potatoes must be free of the following pests: Ditylechus destructor, D. dispaci, Phthorimaea operculella and Pratylenchus penetrans.
-Also it needs to be produced in a free area of potato purple top or apply anti sprout fumigation.
+Potatoes must be free of the following pests and must be stated in the Additional Declarations line of the Phytosanitary Export Certificate: Ditylenchus destructor, Ditylenchus dispaci, Phthorimaea operculella, Pratylenchus penetrans and Tylenchorhynchus claytoni.
+Also it needs to be produced in a free area of potato purple top (except for potatoes from State of Washington) or apply anti sprout fumigation.
 Per AUPSA's Resolution AUPSA-DINAN-028-2015.